 Next: two articles explaining (limits of) two key technology trends/hypes: Artificial Intelligence and Quantum Computing.
 These articles do not need prerequisite technical knowledge and can work as basic explanation of the technologies in question as well.

 Something is (still) rotten in the kingdom of artificial intelligence - Nobody can deny that artificial intelligence (or machine learning, deep learning, or cognitive computing) is booming these days.
-And — as before, as this is in fact the second round for AI — the hype is almost unlimited.
-But there…
+And — as before, as this is in fact the second (or third, depending on how you count) round for AI —…

 To be and not to be — is that the answer? - If you believe much of the reporting done on quantum computing, it is around the corner.
 We look at how quantum computing works and how realistic it is that it will be available any time soon.
 With a small appendix on the continuum hypothesis.